Toplogic-Inc/log-surgeon-rust/README.md

 The objective of this project is to fill the gap in the Rust ecosystem for a high-performance log parsing library specifically designed for multi-schema matching.
 There are several key features or stages in the log parsing process: Tokenization, Parsing to AST, Non-deterministic Finite Automata (NFA) construction, NFA to DFA conversion, and final result reporting.

+- Tokenization: This is the process of breaking a raw text log message into a sequence of tokens.
+- Parsing to AST: This is the process of converting the tokenized log message into an Abstract Syntax Tree (AST).
+AST is a tree that is used to represent the syntactic structure of the log message which is easier for the following stages to process than a raw text string.
+- NFA construction: This is the process of constructing a Non-deterministic Finite Automata (NFA) from the AST.
+Converting from AST to NFA is the first step in the process of processing a regular expression.
+- NFA to DFA conversion: This is the process of converting the NFA to a Deterministic Finite Automata (DFA).
+Since NFA is more expensive to simulate than DFA, this stage is crucial and critical for performance.
+- Final result reporting: This is the process of reporting the final result of the log parsing process.

 [Zhihao Lin][github-zhihao] will be working on the Tokenization and Parsing to AST stages.